fyc423/YCRC_HPC_Tutorial/README.md

-# Image Processing and Analysis Group HPC Tutorial
+# IPAG YCRC HPC Tutorial
-This is an internal beginner's tutorial for setting up your project account for YCRC computing cluster use.
-This tutorial is tailored to the specific needs of the Image Processing and Analysis Group.
+This is an internal beginner's tutorial for setting up your project account for Yale Center for Research Computing (YCRC) high-performance computing (HPC) cluster use.
+This tutorial is tailored to the specific needs of the Image Processing and Analysis Group (IPAG).
 For more information or to request specific support please see the [documentation by YCRC](https://docs.ycrc.yale.edu/clusters-at-yale/)

 ## Table of Contents